angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 Before we continue with our RxJS implementation, let's first display what we've achieved until here.
 To visualize the turn signal we want to highlight an element in orange when active.
 We subscribe to our Observable to process the signal state and add/remove a CSS class accordingly.
+In the full example below we created a car with CSS.
+However, you can also use a simple div element:

 ```html
 <div id="signal"></div>